Womble Bond Dickinson Carbon Reduction Plan

 1. Commitment to achieving net zero

 Being a responsible business is at the heart of our commitment to building an ever more sustainable, inclusive and progressive business.
-It's about acknowledging our role in achieving a balance of our social, environmental and economic goals for the future of our people, our communities and our planet.
+It's a recognition of the part we must play in balancing our social, environmental and economic goals for the future of our people, our communities and our planet.
+As a firm, we cannot operate as a single silo separate from the communities and environment we live and work in.

-Our firm has already reached some impressive milestones: we procure renewable energy in five of our eight UK offices, with over 68% of the electricity used across the UK during 2023/24 certified renewable.
-Our firm recently achieved a 59.09% decrease in location based scope 1 and 2 emissions compared to the baseline year (2019/20) and successfully retained our EcoVadis Gold rating.
+Our firm has already reached some impressive milestones: we procure renewable energy in five of our eight UK offices, with over 77% of the electricity used across the UK during 2024/25 certified renewable.
+Our firm recently achieved a 58.99% decrease in location based scope 1 and 2 emissions compared to the baseline year (2019/20) and successfully retained our EcoVadis Gold rating, ranking the firm in the top 3% of companies rated over the previous 12 months.

-Our approach and focus is led from the top down, by our Chair Alexander Dickinson and Partner Lead for Responsible Business, Sally Dallow.
-Sally leads our Responsible Business Governance Group, who oversee our Responsible Business activity and meet on a quarterly basis.
-We also have a net zero partner, Jon Bower, who leads a committed Net Zero Team who meet regularly to focus our activity.
+Our approach and focus is led from the top down, by our Chair, Alexander Dickinson and Partner Lead for Responsible Business, Sally Dallow.
+Sally leads our Responsible Business Steering Group who oversee our Responsible Business activity and meet on a quarterly basis.
+We also have a Net Zero partner, Jon Bower, who leads a committed Net Zero Team who meet regularly to focus our activity.

-To further help us deliver on our net zero commitment, we have over 30 environmental representatives across our eight office locations.
-They support our Environmental Management Review Team in maintaining an effective environmental management system and driving firmwide and regional environmental initiatives.
-We are also founding and executive members of the Legal Sustainability Alliance (LSA), members of the Bristol Climate Leaders Group and signatories of the Team London Bridge Decarbonisation Charter and the Sustainable Recruitment Alliance.
+To further help us deliver on our Net Zero commitment, we have over 35 environmental representatives across our eight office locations.
+They support our Environment, Health & Safety (EHS) Team in maintaining an effective environmental management system and driving firmwide and regional environmental initiatives.
+We are also founding and active executive members of the Legal Sustainability Alliance (LSA), members of the Bristol Climate Leaders Group and signatories of the Team London Bridge Decarbonisation Charter.

-Further information regarding our environmental commitment and focus can be found in our Environmental Policy Statement on our website.
+Further information regarding our environmental commitment and focus can be found in our Environmental Policy Statement and our Environment - Responsible Business Report on our website.

 2. Baseline emissions footprint